Apfirebolt/snapvilla-a-material-theme/README.md

 You just need to clone the project and run the HTML index file in your browser and you're done.

+## Updates

+- 19/3/23

+Docker deployment added through Nginx, not a big deal but you can now serve this static template through spawning an Nginx container on a server on port 80.

 ## Authors

 * **Amit Prafulla (APFirebolt)** - [My Website](https://apgiiit.com)